Developing to Spec: Part 15c – Great Spells and Sunder!

 Benefit: When you successfully perform a sunder combat maneuver against an item a creature is holding, the creature also takes half the sunder damage.
 It applies any defenses or resistances normally.
 Alternatively, you can choose to do full damage to the target, and half damage to the sundered object (each still aplying their own defenses normally).

 That has a real appeal — damage object and wielder with one attack– but doesn’t make it any easier to actually break the object while doing so.

 Like all my blog posts, this is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 All of that is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on December 12, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, PC Options, Starfinder.
+Posted on December 12, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Starfinder.
 Bookmark the permalink.
 Leave a comment.